Termites

 This is an extreme situation where a termite infestation was so bad that they built vertical tunnels in mid air

-As if this scenario weren't bad enough, after they feast on wood, termites leave behind a chemical trail that sends signals to other termites that food is near and leads them right to the infested area of a home.
-Once started, this trail of destruction is impossible to stop without the services of a professional exterminator who is skilled at locating the hidden regions of your home where these termites take up residence.
-Wood-boring insects are difficult to control by homeowners once an infestation has begun.
-Treating insects is not a do-it-yourself project.
-If you have signs of Termite activity, do yourself a favor, hire a professional Exterminator.
+As if the damage itself weren’t bad enough, termites leave behind a chemical trail after feeding, signaling other termites that a food source is nearby and guiding them straight to the infested areas of your home.
+Once this destructive cycle begins, it cannot be stopped without the expertise of a professional exterminator who can identify and treat the hidden areas where termites thrive.
+Wood-boring insect infestations are extremely difficult for homeowners to control once they take hold.
+Treating termites is not a DIY project—if you notice any signs of activity, do yourself a favor and hire a professional exterminator.

 VIEW A LIVE TERMITE TRAIL IN ACTION AND UP CLOSE